Explore what each individual should expect when they enter our drug rehab.

 Following your intake, you will be attending groups regularly.
 Licensed clinicians and team members facilitate groups that involve a wide range of topics and therapeutic methods.
 Some of the modalities used are DBT, CBT, art therapy, trauma resolution, relapse prevention, and self-esteem building.
-Additionally, core areas of focus include conflict resolution, relationship, family issues, core beliefs, and more.
+Additionally, core areas of focus include conflict resolution, relationships, family issues, core beliefs, and more.